2lambda123/rigetti-quantumflow/docs/source/devnotes.rst

 Installation
 ############

-See the introcution for installation instructions.
+See the introduction for installation instructions.
 The Makefile contains targets for various common development tasks::

 	> make help